ASI-PJATK/MyLovelyProject/README.md

 This is your new Kedro project, which was generated using `kedro 0.18.14`.
 - custom package can be installed via `pip install lovely-pancake`
+- hosing.csv file stored in Azure Blob Storage.
+Use `dvc pull` to get it (sas token will get disabled on 01/04/2024)

 Take a look at the [Kedro documentation](https://docs.kedro.org) to get started.